giahg294/PPC_project/README.md

-# Reste a faire : Message queues #
+# Reste a faire :
 ## Inter-process communication: Message queues
 The 4 sections of the crossroads are represented by message queues, one per section, vehicles are represented via messages coding the vehicle’s attributes.
 The approach of